Archie Bland: Early life

+who attended the same boarding school as Archie Bland, Winchester College.

 Education

 Between the years 1997 and 2002, Bland was educated at Winchester College, a boarding independent school for boys in Winchester in Hampshire, where he stayed at Boarding House I, known as Turner's (and informally as Hopper's).
 At Winchester, Bland received high marks, followed by Emmanuel College, Cambridge, at which he became the editor of Varsity, the student newspaper of the university.
 He was named Guardian Student Columnist of the Year in 2004 (part of the Guardian Student Media Award), for his work as Varsitys editor, and elected to a Senior Exhibition in the years 2004 – 2005, gaining a First in English Literature (BA).
 He received the Fulbright Alistair Cooke Award in Journalism (part of the Fulbright Program) for 2006–7, a scholarship which enabled him to study at the Columbia University Graduate School of Journalism in New York City, from which he received a master's degree in journalism in 2007.
 He graduated from Columbia with honors, receiving the school's Henry N. Taylor Award.